 The most successful release from the album was the updated rendition of “Blue Christmas,” which featured Martina McBride alongside Elvis.
 Released as a single, their duet claimed the 22nd spot on the Adult Contemporary chart and the 36th position on the Hot Country Songs chart.

 Years after she starred in Grease, Olivia got the chance to unite with Elvis as one of the featured vocalists on Christmas Duets.
-The two performed the longstanding Christmas carol, “O Come, All Ye Faithful,” and the result was pure bliss.
+The two performed the Christmas carol “O Come, All Ye Faithful,” and the result was stunning.

 Olivia’s sweet, delicate voice couldn’t be any more different from Elvis’ huskier sound.
 But you know how it goes, opposites attract, and such is certainly the case when it comes to these musical icons’ Christmas duet.

 Go ahead and treat your ears to the heavenly sound of Olivia and Elvis’ rendition of “O Come, All Ye Faithful” in the clip below.